-I’ve been thinking a lot about Magic: The Gathering recently what with my Magic Duels play journal being well underway.
+I’ve been thinking a lot about Magic: The Gathering recently what with my Magic Duels series being well underway.
 One thing I’ve always wanted to do is revisit the topic of “best MTG flavor text” with a brand new top 20 list featuring more card flavour that I’ve discovered since my original foray back in 2014.

 Looking at the list of cards I’ve compiled for this second volume suggests that I’ve become a fan of the more thoughtful applications of flavour text, but whether they’re written to make you think or just to make you laugh, it’s clear that Magic cards are still the undisputed king of this particular art form.

 So without further ado, here are another 20 Magic: The Gathering cards whose flavour is a cut above the rest.

 “Nicely done, Jace.
 You always were good at disappearing acts.”

 Under the pretence of a mid-battle compliment, Liliana Vess directs a cunning barb at fellow planeswalker Jace Beleren.

 As I’ve said previously, it’s great when a CCG’s in-universe characters reference each other via flavour text as it makes the world feel more connected and real.

 “Behold blessed perfection.”